gowrisankarponnusamy/TSA_EXP1/README.md

 # Ex.No: 01 PLOT A TIME SERIES DATA

 # AIM:
-To Develop a python program to Plot a time series data (population/ market price of a commodity /temperature.
+To Develop a python program to Plot a time series data in MentalHealthSurvey.
 # ALGORITHM:
 1. Import the required packages like pandas and matplot
 2. Read the dataset using the pandas